elianafang/reply2reviewer_ZGRr/README.md

 Furthermore, compared to Adaptive Diffusion Convolution (ADC)-style methods, CGDConv offers several key advantages:

 - Parameter-free diffusion control: While ADC usually needs to learn to continuously update the parameters of each channel during the diffusion process to achieve adaptive diffusion, our method can infer the appropriate diffusion range from the graph structure itself, and no additional parameter updates are required after inserting GNNs.
-- Saturation-aware adaptivity: CGDConv introduces a principled, empirical convergence criterion based on the growth of nonzero entries in the diffusion kernel $\delta_t$, providing a more transparent and theoretically grounded stopping mechanism than heuristic or learned truncations used in ADC.
+- Saturation-aware adaptivity: CGDConv introduces a principled, empirical convergence criterion based on the growth of nonzero entries in the diffusion kernel $\delta_t$, providing a more transparent and theoretically grounded stopping mechanism than truncations used in ADC.
 - Computational efficiency and pluggability: CGDConv avoids expensive optimization over kernel weights, making it computationally lightweight, but the ADC method model is highly coupled.
-Its design allows it to serve as a plug-in diffusion layer compatible with diverse GNN architectures.
+This design allows CGDConv to serve as a plug-in diffusion layer compatible with diverse GNN architectures.

 **We agree that additional clarification on the motivation and role of FIFR would strengthen the presentation.
 In the revision, we will expand Section 3.2 (See Figure Re.1).
 We also demonstrate our method’s complexity analysis to reflect the uniqueness of the algorithm (See Figure Re.2).**